CLIS-WPI/Secure-Beamforming/README.md

 ## 📄 Related Publication (Conceptual - This is your target)

-This research aims to build upon concepts in mmWave security (e.g., [SecBeam, arXiv:2307.00178v1]) and advance the state-of-the-art by integrating DRL with active ISAC-based threat assessment for proactive defense.
-The target outcome is a publication detailing this novel framework and its performance.
+This research aims to build upon concepts in mmWave security and advance the state-of-the-art by integrating DRL with active ISAC-based threat assessment for proactive defense.

-*(Feel free to replace `your_main_script_name.py` with the actual name of your script.)*